 Figure 4.10.
-Growth and per-capita income in 20-year intervals over 1960-2019.
+Growth and per-capita income, 1960-2019.
 Source: Penn World Tables Version 10.01.

-Table 4.2 follows up by running the $\beta$ -convergence regression in equation (4.1)
+Table 4.2 follows up by running the β -convergence regression in equation (4.1)

-$$g_i = \alpha + \beta \ln y_i + \epsilon_i$$
+$$g_i = \alpha + \beta \ln y_i + \epsilon_i,$$

-and tests for unconditional convergence by looking for a negative value of $\beta$ .
-The table reports values of $\beta$ for all the time periods considered in this chapter.
+and tests for unconditional convergence by looking for a negative value of β .
+The table reports values of β for all the time periods considered in this chapter.
 The numbers are generally insignificant, except for 2000-2019, during which the coefficient turns sharply negative and significant.
 Is this the very first golden age of unconditional convergence?